-I love reorganizing.
+I love organizing my fridge.
 Pulling everything out, giving everything a good clean, and then carefully finding the best place to store everything feels so great once it’s done.
-Whether you’re getting a new fridge and trying to get used to the new space or you just need a refresh – check out some of my favorite ideas to help organize your fridge.
+Whether you’re getting a new fridge and trying to get used to the new space or you just need a deep clean and a refresh – check out some of my favorite ideas to help organize your fridge.

 How to organize your fridge